DeutscheSoft/AWML/README.md

 # AWML

 **A**udio **W**idget **M**arkup **L**anguage is a markup language for describing user interfaces for audio applications.
-AWML aims to be an independent description language, however it is currently de-facto specified by this implementation.
-This implementation uses HTML5 Custom Tags and is based on the [toolkit widget library](https://github.com/DeutscheSoft/toolkit).
+This implementation uses HTML5 Custom Tags and supports integration with the AUX widget library.

-The aim of AWML is to simplify the creation of professional user interfaces.

 ## Contents